 Vacation ownership typically involves a long-term commitment to the property and an agreement to pay annual maintenance and dues fees.
 In contrast, traditional vacation rentals offer more flexibility and often shorter-term commitment but may require a higher upfront cost.

 While a timeshare can serve a particular purpose when reasonably priced, it is not a good investment.
 Timeshare owners typically pay more than they expect to use their units.
-When they finally decide to sell it, they often lose thousands of dollars.
+They often lose thousands of dollars when they finally decide to sell it.
 There is rarely a positive return on profit from this investment.

-If you are a timeshare owner who has further concerns or questions, contact a representative at Wesley Financial Group, LLC, today.
+If you are a timeshare owner with further concerns or questions, contact a Wesley Financial Group, LLC representative today for advice.
 Our team of experienced professionals can help you navigate the often confusing and complicated process of timeshare cancellation services.
-We have helped thousands of people, and we may be able to help you too.
+We have helped thousands of people, and we may be able to help you, too.
 Give us a call today for a free consultation.